indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 {% include carousel.html name="jabakusum-adv" data=site.data.ray-adv.ray-jabakusum %}

 One can notice the influence of Ray's days at Santiniketan in the brush drawings of Jabakusum hair oil ads.
-The ads were making fun of modern women's hesitancy to comb hair or take showers in order to prevent hair loss.
-Like Ray's sketches in his short stories, one gets the underlying message of these ads without even reading the accompanied text.
+The ads made fun of modern women's hesitancy to comb hair or take showers in order to prevent hair loss.
+Similar to Ray's sketches in his short stories, one gets the underlying message of these ads without even reading the accompanied text.